Screening technology for wastewater, process water and liquids with Roto-Sieve rotary drum screens

 Static screen versus drum screen: comparative table

-A Roto-Sieve rotating drum screen with an 0,75 mm perforation is removing twice as much suspended solids compared to a 0,5 mm static screen.
+A Roto-Sieve rotary drum screen with an 0,75 mm perforation is removing twice as much suspended solids compared to a 0,5 mm static screen.

 In channel perforated screen versus rotating drum screen: looking for the best wastewater screening technology?